 - possession of academic credentials and a capacity to conduct high quality, sustained research, with acceptance into an approved PhD program at ANU.

 - identification of an area of research that is of public interest and strategic priority, of relevance and enduring interest to the APS.

 Stage 4: Outcomes

-Scholars and their agency enter into a Deed of Agreement that outlines what the scholar and their agency agree to while they are on scholarship.
+Scholars and their agency enter into a Deed of Agreement stipulating the agency’s conditions of release for you to participate in the scholarship.

-All scholars are awarded scholarships in accordance with ANU Conditions of Award.
+Scholarships are awarded in accordance with ANU Conditions of Award.